-Lead poisoning is a hot topic in light of the recent water crisis in Flint, Michigan, but parents need to be mindful of more than just their water supply.
+Lead poisoning became a hot topic in light of the 2014 water crisis in Flint, Michigan, but parents need to be mindful of more than just their water supply.

 Older homes pose risk

 Dr. David Holz, a Marshfield Clinic pediatrician, said lead paint in older homes is the most common source of lead poisoning in children.
 Homes built before 1950 or 1978 either had no lead paint regulations or regulations that were not strict enough.